Get insider access

 2. Best Upper Mid-Range Wireless Earbuds

-If you're looking for the best wireless earbuds that are a little more affordable than our top pick, the Jabra Elite 8 Active Gen 2 True Wireless are a great choice.
-They have superb noise isolation that does a great job blocking out everything from the rumble of train engines to the high-pitched whine of a nearby A/C unit.
+If you're looking for wireless earbuds that are more affordable than our top pick, the Jabra Elite 8 Active Gen 2 are great.
+They have superb noise isolation that does a great job blocking everything from the rumble of train engines to the high-pitched screech of brakes on the road.
 With their ANC on, they have a continuous runtime of almost eight hours, and they've got a further three charges in their carrying case.
-Out of the box, the Jabra have a mostly neutral sound profile that represents audio naturally.
+Out of the box, the Jabra headphones have a mostly balanced sound profile that represents audio naturally.
 Vocals sound present and detailed without any honk, and kick drums are thumpy and exciting.
 Some users might find sibilants and cymbals a little piercing, especially compared to the relatively smooth top end of the Sony WF-1000XM5 Truly Wireless.
 However, you can tweak their sound using their great companion app's graphic EQ and presets.

-Unlike the similarly priced Sennheiser MOMENTUM True Wireless 4, the Jabra don't support low-latency audio codecs like aptX Adaptive (low latency).
-If you watch a lot of videos, you might prefer the Sennheiser, as lip-sync issues can be reduced when using its low-latency codec.
-On the other hand, the Sennheiser don't have as good a microphone or noise isolation as the Jabra, nor do they have any spatial audio features to match the Jabra's Dolby Spatial Sound.
+Unfortunately, these buds don't support low-latency audio codecs like aptX Adaptive (low latency); if you watch a lot of videos, you might prefer the Sennheiser MOMENTUM True Wireless 4, as you're less likely to encounter audio-visual sync issues when using this codec.
+On the other hand, the Sennheiser headphones don't have as good of a microphone or noise isolation as the Jabra, nor do they have any spatial audio features to match the Jabra's Dolby Spatial Sound.

 See our review